|What ever happened to the Mourners Bench?

 I have given this example of the "mourners bench"

-where many men and women have confessed and repented of their sins.
+where many men and women have confessed their sins.
 It's not to make you

-believe that the mourners bench has some power or ability to move men to repentance; no,
+believe that the mourners bench has some power or ability to move men; no,

 it's a mere symbol of what was in our Churches* and meetings.
 We have lost the

-ability to be repentant.
+ability to confess our sins.
 "I'm sorry" have become dirty words.
 Remorse and

 repentance, for many, is not a feeling expressed, nor is it a condition sought.
 Some would